RedBullDogE/compliment-bot/README.md

 * `Python`
 * `aiogram`
 * `RethinkDB` as database
-* `aioschedule` as scheduler
+* `APScheduler` as scheduler

 ## Issues
 Using the bot can be accompanied by some issues.
 Some notable ones:
-* Aioschedule sometimes duplicates messages (it's better to replece it with Celery or anything else).
 * The bot uses an external source (website) to get compliments.
 If this website is not available, the bot won't work properly.
 * It is also possible to use a cache for requests to the compliment source, but it needs additional configuration.
+* Time zones are not taken into account when creating a schedule.
+The bot uses the time zone of the server it is running on.

+## Could be improved
+* Support for different languages
+* Support for multiple compliment sources
+* Add more flexible time scheduling: with configurable minutes and more frequent complimenting (e.g. twice a day)